Caribbean campaign of 1803–1810

+The Caribbean campaign of 1803–1810 was a military campaign of the Napoleonic Wars fought in the West Indies.
+Following the outbreak of war between Britain and France in May 1803, British forces moved to capture the Caribbean colonies of the French and their allies.
+Taking advantage of the Royal Navy's control of the sea, British expeditionary forces launched successive invasions of French, Dutch and Danish colonies in the region.
+Between June 1803 and 1804, Britain captured Saint Lucia and Tobago from France and Demerara, Essequibo, Berbice and Surinam from the Dutch.
+Substantial French naval contingents arrived in the West Indies in 1805, but were only able to recapture Diamond Rock from the British before returning to Europe.

+Between 1806 and 1807, Britain captured the Dutch colonies of Aruba and Curaçao along with the Danish West Indies, and from 1808 to 1809 a rebellion in Santo Domingo drove out the French with British support and restored the colony to Spain.
+British forces followed up these victories by capturing the French colonies of Martinique in 1809 and Guadeloupe in 1810, which also led to the capitulation of the French and Dutch colonies of Saba, Sint Eustatius and Saint Martin.
+By the end of 1810, the entire West Indies was under the control of Britain, its ally Spain or neutral Haiti, bringing an end to the campaign.

 Background

-By 1804, France had lost control of the colonies of Saint-Domingue and Louisiana, with the former declaring its independence as the First Empire of Haiti and the latter being sold to the United States.
+By 1804, France had lost control of the colonies of Saint-Domingue and Louisiana.
+Haiti declared its independence as the First Empire of Haiti, while Louisiana was sold to the United States.

 However, France still maintained control over the Captaincy General of Santo Domingo, which it had acquired from Spain in 1795 in the Peace of Basel, in addition to the island colonies of Martinique and Guadeloupe along with Cayenne in South America.
 The Batavian Republic, allied to France, also maintained control over several colonies in the West Indies and South America.

 Campaigns

 Saint-Domingue

 In 1803, British forces began working alongside the rebel Indigenous Army in Saint-Domingue, sending naval squadrons to blockade French-controlled ports and block off the reinforcements Napoleon planned to send to defeat the rebels following Britain's declaration of war on France in May 1803.
 The British provided extensive material aid, including arms, to the rebels, and the Royal Navy engaged in the blockade of Saint-Domingue, ending in the defeat of the French and Haitian independence on 1 January 1804.
 Surviving French troops who surrendered to the British were shipped off the island, desperate not to surrender to the vengeful rebels.